 Step one: Learn your target customer

 Many organizations may have an assumption or idea of their target customer, but you should develop an accurate portrayal of your customer rather than assuming who they are.
 You can learn more about your target customers by conducting surveys, user interviews, contacting your sales/customer service teams, and other user research methods.
 After your user research, you'll have qualitative data to enhance your understanding of your target customer.
 Then, you'll synthesize the data to discover similarities and patterns between your test participants.
-You'll then use these similarities to create a customer persona that's shared across your organization.
+You'll then use these similarities to create a customer persona shared across your organization.

 Step 2: Get basic demographic information about your persona

-During your user research ask questions to learn the demographics of your target customer.
+During your user research, ask questions to learn the demographics of your target customer.
 Here are some examples of questions you should be asking: